The Gear I Bring – And the Exact Order I Pack It

 7. Puffy Jacket

-My First Lite Sawtooth Puffy is also packed at the top of the main compartment for fast access if temps drop suddenly.
+My First Lite Brooks Down Puffy is also packed at the top of the main compartment for fast access if temps drop suddenly.

 Once everything is in, I zip up the main compartment.